 A Beginner’s Guide to South Jersey’s Lost Landmarks

-As spring rolls around, a lot of families are getting excited about visiting fun places like Storybook Land and going to concerts here at the Jersey Shore.
+South Jersey is home to tons of fun events and places like Storybook Land and beach concerts.
 But, what if there were more options to explore?
 There actually used to be!

 We found some really cool historical “lost” landmarks that were built right here in South Jersey.